 NRC Handelsblad's coverage [in Dutch]

-Joukje Janssen, partner, PwC Nederland, will speak on the importance and impact of "tone at the top" on people's ethical work behaviour.
+Joukje Janssen, partner, PwC Nederland, spoke about the importance and impact of 'tone at the top' on people's ethical work behaviour.

 The relevance of diversity in contemporary society can hardly be overstated.
 However, its implementation and integration within an organisational culture is not straightforward, and often troublesome.
 By not understanding diversity, we are denying diversity its true potential